 The IndieWire mission is to be the voice of creative independence.
 Whether they’re interviewing first-time directors at the Sundance Film Festival, or exploring behind-the-scenes talent in the latest Star Wars film, they’re on a mission to study and celebrate creative voices.
 But with two offices on opposites sides of the country—and reporters constantly on the ground at film festivals and TV events—keeping up with all the latest trends and talents can be a challenge.
 That’s why IndieWire uses Dropbox Business to keep everyone on the same page.

 IndieWire recently hit its highest ever audience this past January, with 9 million readers worldwide.
 The team pointed to collaboration across several roles as a key to its success.
-“Collaboration entails the team moving quickly and being able to wear multiple hats to stay on top of the never-ending news cycle in the digital age,” said James Israel, a publisher at IndieWire.
+“Collaboration entails the team moving quickly and being able to wear multiple hats to stay on top of the never-ending news cycle in the digital age,” said James Israel, the publisher of IndieWire.

 Each day, IndieWire juggles dozens of different documents, contracts, and other files—each specific to certain teams or projects.
 “In daily interactions with clients, ad agencies, vendors, and the IndieWire editorial team, we use Dropbox to manage all of our marketing materials, sales decks, RFPs, ad specs, and more,” said James.
 “With hundreds of proposals throughout the year, Dropbox provides a crucial tool to help us remain organized and nimble.”